ess-dmsc-dram/documents/mantid/instrument-discussions/diffraction.md

 - Powder diffraction and single crystal instruments may be used for both techniques
 - Have a look at `qevis` by Florian Rhiem (visualization of MD event data)
-- Marina is doing related relevant work for POWGEN (projection, 2D Rietfeld) in Mantid
+- Marina is doing related relevant work for POWGEN (projection, 2D Rietveld) in Mantid

 ## Instrument View